ADD-ONS / ANTICOAGULANT THERAPY

 Contraindications and precautions

-- allergy to idarucizumab or ingredients
+- allergy to idarucizumab or its ingredients

 - the benefits of breastfeeding should be weighed against the mother’s clinical need for the drug (the benefits must outweigh the risks)